marinapapap/CV/README.md

 Having taught myself how to use video production equipment and post-production software, I am now able to work on video projects to a professional standard.
 While starting in the industry with only a foundation of knowledge, I continued to learn while I worked and always ensured that I was up-to-date with the latest trends, techniques and equipment.
 Working at an established cinema allowed me to work with AV equipment on a large scale, where even a minor technical mishap could negatively impact business.
 Equipment I worked with included:
 - Sony, Panasonic, Fuji, Canon and Nikon cameras
 - Adobe Creative Cloud (in particular Premiere Pro, AfterEffects and Audition) and Final Cut Pro
-- Various audio capture equipment including Zoom and Rode devices
+- Various audio capture equipment including recorders, microphones and audio mixers
 - LED lighting

 #### Project Management